-8.4 Spool valves A distinction is made between longitudinal and rotary slide valves.
-A rotary slide valve is made up of one or more pistons which are turned in a cylindrical bore.

-as a rule, shorter than longitudinal slide valves, when used as directional control valves.

-Rotary slide valve

-The elongated spool valve consists of one or more connected pistons which are axially displaced in a cylindrical drilled hole.
+8.4 A distinction is made between longitudinal and rotary slide valves.
+A rotary slide Spool valves valve is made up of one or more pistons which are turned in a cylindrical bore. as a rule, shorter than longitudinal slide valves, when used as directional control valves.
+Rotary slide valve The elongated spool valve consists of one or more connected pistons which are axially displaced in a cylindrical drilled hole.
 Moving these pistons within the spool valves can open up, connect together or close any number of connection channels.

-Both a 3-way pressure regulator and a 6/4-way directional control value can be realised by this principle.

-Elongated spool valve
+Example Both a 3-way pressure regulator and a 6/4-way directional control valve can be realised by this principle.
+41.X Elongated spool valve

-the opposing surfaces. $\mathbf{F}{\mathrm{F}}$

 To actuate elongated spool valves, it is only necessary to overcome the frictional and spring forces.
-Forces resulting from the existing pressure are balanced out by
+Forces resulting from the existing pressure are balanced out by the opposing surfaces.